MicroscopyGuy/8TileGame/README.md

 Note that timing mode suppresses all output beyond the reported runtimes.

 ## How does this code keep track of states it's seen before?
 At the moment it uses a perfect hashing algorithm (see explored.c) to detect already-explored states.
 The upsides of this approach are O(1) lookup time and the *guaranteed* absence of collisions.
 However, the hash algorithm runs in O((xy)^2) time, and the overall space complexity of this operation is O((x*y)!), where x, y = the #s of tiles along the x, y dimensions.

 This is prohibitive for any Tile Game implementation beyond 3 x 3 boards.

+## How can I use this code?
+This was developed using the GCC compiler, and is what I recommend for compilation.
+To simply run the code, ensure that TIMING_MODE is toggled to 0 in constants.h.
+You can select different initial and final arrangements by changing them manually in constants.c.

+Once you have an arrangement of tiles you would like to solve, simply compile this code with gcc and then run it!

 ## Any plans to improve on this, or change it in the future?
 At some point in the future I will implement a hash table to reduce the space complexity